 A member of the Mid-American Conference, UA fields 17 NCAA Division I-A intercollegiate teams for men and women.
 Follow them at GoZips.com.

-Join us for a Visit Day!
-You'll meet current students and faculty.
-You'll learn about our excellent academic programs, our scholarship programs, financial aid and living on campus.
+Join us for a Visit Day! to meet current students and faculty.
+You'll learn about our excellent academic programs, scholarship programs, financial aid and living on campus.
 And you'll see our modern classrooms, laboratories and Rec Center.

 Innovators and entrepreneurs wanted: We are looking for people to provide for the changing needs and expectations of our diverse University community.
 Join our award-winning work environment.